QuadSpinner/GeoGlyph-Docs/template.md

 ### Links to Devices and Macros

-You can use the `@device` shorthand to link to devices and macros.
+You can use the `@Device` shorthand to link to devices and macros.
 GitHub and general Markdown will not recognize it, but our markdown processor will convert it to the appropriate link.

-NOTE: **The shorthand must be in lowercase.**
+NOTE: **The shorthand must be case sensitive.**

-> For example, `@aperture` will be turned into [Aperture](devices--aperture)
+- For example, `@Aperture` will be turned into [Aperture](devices--aperture)

 ### External Links